chinapedia/wikipedia.abstract.en/Page/Nicaragua.md

 |            |
 +------------+

-Nicaragua_boys.jpg.]]According to a 2014 research published in the journal _Genetics and Molecular Biology_, European ancestry predominates in 69% of Nicaraguans, followed by African ancestry in 20%, and lastly indigenous ancestry in 11%.[243]
+.]]According to a 2014 research published in the journal _Genetics and Molecular Biology_, European ancestry predominates in 69% of Nicaraguans, followed by African ancestry in 20%, and lastly indigenous ancestry in 11%.[243]
 A Japanese research of "Genomic Components in America's demography" demonstrated that, on average, the ancestry of Nicaraguans is 58–62% European, 28% Native American, and 14% African, with a very small Near Eastern contribution.[244]
 Non-genetic data from the _CIA World Factbook_ establish that from Nicaragua's 2016 population of 5,966,798, around 69% are mestizo, 17% white, 5% Native American, and 9% black and other races.[245]
 This fluctuates with changes in migration patterns.
 The population is 58% urban .[246]

 The capital Managua is the biggest city, with an estimated population of 1,042,641 in 2016.[247]
 In 2005, over 5 million people lived in the Pacific, Central and North regions, and 700,000 in the Caribbean region.[248]